torchsom: The Reference PyTorch Library for Self-Organizing Maps: Benchmarks

 Synthetic data sets are generated using \texttt{scikit-learn}'s \texttt{make\_blobs()}, varying both sample size and feature dimensionality to assess scaling behavior.
 We consider data sets with sample sizes of \{240, 4000, 16000\} and feature counts of \{4, 50, 300\}.
-Both implementations use identical, commonly adopted hyperparameters to ensure a fair comparison: a $25\times15$ grid, PCA initialization, rectangular topology, 100 training iterations, Gaussian neighborhood function, and Euclidean distance.
+All implementations use identical, commonly adopted hyperparameters to ensure a fair comparison: a $25\times15$ grid, PCA initialization, rectangular topology, 100 training iterations, Gaussian neighborhood function, and Euclidean distance.
+All scripts, configuration files, and seed-controlled run wrappers used to produce Tables~\ref{tab:benchmarks_cpu} and~\ref{tab:benchmarks_gpu} are publicly released under the \texttt{benchmark/} directory of the repository; the exact state of this revision is reproducible from the Git tag \texttt{jmlr-revision-v2}.